Operation-Vadh/operation-vadh.github.io/README.md

 #OperationVadh

-Important Notice:
-This program will **end** in **January 2026**.
-There is a possibility that this account may be **terminated** or the website may be removed after that date.
-Therefore, everyone is encouraged to take the **initiative**—do not wait for any announcements.
+**Please note:** Due to legal reasons, this email or the website may be temporarily unavailable at times.
+But don’t let that stop you from taking action. **Each year**, you and your friends revive OperationVadh.
 Start your own efforts under the same name, create new resources, and build your own network.
 Keep the spirit alive and continue **independently**!